MrKen Cosmo Mk2 HVLS DC Ceiling Fan for Warehouses, Commercial & Industrial Premises

-The MrKen Cosmo was launched in Thailand in July 2019 and has an amazing airflow of 92,000 m3/h – that is equivalent to 10 regular ceiling fans!
+The original Cosmo was launched in Thailand in July 2020 and had an amazing airflow of 92,000 m3/h – that is equivalent to 10 regular ceiling fans!
 It has already proved a big hit there due to its high-performance, light-weight, low-energy consumption, ease-of-installation and most important of all it is great value.
-It’s low purchase price is less than half of the competition which coupled with it’s lower installation and running costs make it unbeatable.
+It’s low purchase price is less than half of the competition which coupled with it’s lower installation and running costs make it an unbeatable choice.

 - Motor finish – Steel plate